This statement describes how Transtrend B.V. (“we”) processes your personal data.

 The data collected by Google is anonymized as far as possible before it is processed by Google and provided to us.
 Your IP address is partially masked and is not processed in its entirety.
 We have signed a data processing agreement with Google.
 The data is transferred to Google and saved to its servers in the United States.
 Google has committed to the Privacy Shield principles and adheres to the Privacy Shield program of the US Department of Commerce.
 This means that a certain level of protection is applied to the processing of any personal data.
 We do not use any other Google services in combination with the “Analytics” cookies.

-Through our website a cookie of Hotjar, a website service analysis tool, is placed.
-We use Hotjar’s service to gain an insight into how our website is used.
+Through our website a cookie of Hotjar, a website service analysis tool, may be placed.
+We use Hotjar’s service to gain insights into how our website is used.
 The data collected by Hotjar is anonymized as far as possible before it is processed by Hotjar and provided to us.
 Your IP address is not stored by Hotjar.
 Hotjar may share data with third parties insofar as it is legally required to do so.
 We have signed a data processing agreement with Hotjar.

 3.3 Third party cookies and hyperlinks

-Our website includes a YouTube plug-in.
-This plug-in works by using code originating from YouTube itself.
+Our website includes YouTube plug-ins.
+These plug-ins work by using code originating from YouTube itself.
 This code does not place cookies.

 The paragraphs below describe the processing of personal data by us, other than through the use of our website.
 If you are a (potential) client of us, we refer to the first paragraph.
 If you are another contact of us, such as a service provider, we refer to the second paragraph.
 The third paragraph provides a link to our privacy statement for job applicants.
 Please refer to paragraphs 4, 5 and 6 for information about the recording of communications, the visiting of our premises and the transfer of data to third parties.